bloominstituteoftechnology/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+describe() is used for describing an overall test module.
+An example we can use is describe('the math module'). it() is used for describing more specific tests.
+It achieves the same thing as test().
+The difference is readability. it('will work') vs test('will work').

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+The point is to make simpler designs that work well and inspire the developer or developers.
+It makes sure that the code you're writing out, works, and works the way it's intended.
+I think it's a smart approach, that can easily be taken too far if inexperienced.

 1. Mention three types of automated tests.

+Component testing, unit tests, snapshot testing.

 ## Project Set Up